saaguero/ckad-notes/README.md

 - Candidate is permitted to drink clear liquids from a label-free clear bottle or a clear glass
 - Candidate is not allowed to wear any electronic device in their ears, on their face or on their body
 - During the exam, Candidate may only run one application - the Chrome/Chromium browser in which the exam is shown
-- Candidate is not allowed to write or enter input on anything (whether paper, electronic device, etc.) outside of the exam console screen
+- Candidate is not allowed to write or enter input on anything (whether paper, electronic device, etc.) outside of the exam console screen.

 ## What can we do
-- Root privileges can be obtained by running 'sudo -i'.
+- Root privileges can be obtained by running `sudo -i`.
-- Rebooting of your server IS permitted at any time.
+- Rebooting of your server is permitted at any time.
-- Ctrl+C & and Ctrl+V are not supported in your exam terminal.
-For Windows: Ctrl+Insert to copy and Shift+Insert to paste.
+- `Ctrl+C` & and `Ctrl+V` are not supported in your exam terminal.
+For Windows: `Ctrl+Insert` to copy and `Shift+Insert` to paste.
 - Issues with wrapped text within the terminal pane may be resolved by resizing your browser window temporarily.
 - Candidates can confirm the time remaining with the proctor directly.

 ## Tips
 - For getting the feeling about the browser terminal: https://kubernetes.io/docs/tutorials/kubernetes-basics/expose/expose-interactive/
-- Skip hard questions and come back to them later (flag it in the notepad)
+- Skip hard questions and come back to them later (flag it in the provided notepad)
 - Pay attention to the point value of the question.
 Skip difficult, low-value questions!
 - Use the documentation: https://kubernetes.io/docs
 - Dont be afraid of using sudo -i for root operations to save time.
 - After sshing to a given node (ssh command will be given) don't forget to exit to return to main machine.
 - **WARN**: if the exercises says that you need to find the broken `service`, and only the affected k8s object, describe the `service` search for the selector and find the pod with that one, and that is the failing one even though there may be other kubernetes objects .
-- **WARN**: if it is asked to delete a resource, delete it with `--force`, as it may be requested later to delete it forcefully.
+- **WARN**: if it is asked to delete a resource, delete it **without** `--force`, as it may be requested later to delete it forcefully.
 - **WARN**: if a livenessProbe is requested through something like `Implement a liveness-probe which checks the container to be reachable on port 80` it should be implemented as a `tcpSocket` and not an `httpGet`.

 # Cheatsheet